gisogrimm/ovbox/README.md

 ![consortbox](doc/ovbox.jpg)

 We are contributing to the [digital stage](https://digital-stage.org/) project.
 It is our aim to achieve full compatibility of the ovbox with the digital stage system.
+See also the (ov-client)[https://github.com/gisogrimm/ov-client), which is the base of the digital stage and ORLANDOviols audio render client.

 ## Installation instructions